 Kate Khanna is a Ph.D. student in the Department of Sociology at Columbia University.
 She is a Paul F. Lazarsfeld Fellow at Columbia and a recipient of the National Science Foundation Graduate Research Fellowship (2016).
-Her research interests include cultural sociology, gender, and inequality, particularly status hierarchies and class differences in gender relations.
-Her current research focuses on privilege and constraint in educational decision-making, as well as the relation between social class and masculinity.
+Her research interests include gender, status, and social identity.
+Her current research uses experimental design to study gender attitudes and their intersections with race and class.
 Prior to beginning her doctoral studies, Kate worked as a Research Associate at the Institute for Community Health in Boston and as a Research Assistant in the Department of Sociology at Wellesley College.
 She graduated from Brown University with a B.A. in Anthropology and French Studies, where she wrote an honors thesis on the impact of masculine norms on adolescent language use.

 B.A., Anthropology (with honors) & French Studies, magna cum laude, Brown University, 2013